andriizakharchuk/spring-boot-react-oauth2-social-login-demo/react-social/README.md

 fetched the latest updates that will be available the next time they load the page (showing a "New content is available; please refresh." message).
-Showing this messages is currently left as an exercise to the developer, but as a starting point, you can make use of the logic included in [`src/registerServiceWorker.js`](src/registerServiceWorker.js), which demonstrates which service worker lifecycle events to listen for to detect each scenario, and which as a default, just logs appropriate messages to the JavaScript console.
+Showing this messages is currently left as an exercise to the developer, but as a demonstrates which service worker lifecycle events to listen for to detect each scenario, and which as a default, just logs appropriate messages to the JavaScript console.